Goat Rocks

 GOAT ROCKS, WASHINGTON, USA

-Goat Rocks is an extinct stratovolcano in the Cascade Range, located between Mount Rainier and Mount Adams in southern Washington.
+JULY, 2019Goat Rocks is an extinct stratovolcano in the Cascade Range, located between Mount Rainier and Mount Adams in southern Washington.

 In 2019, I thru-hiked every mile of the Pacific Crest Trail from north to south in 108 days.
 Goat Rocks was one of the highlights.

 The Pacific Crest Trail is 2,653 mi (4,270 km) long and ranges in elevation from just above sea level at the Oregon–Washington border to 13,153 feet (4,009 m) at Forester Pass in the Sierra Nevada.
 The route passes through 25 national forests and 7 national parks.
-Its midpoint is near Chester, California (near Mt.
+Its midpoint is near Chester, California (close to Mt.
 Lassen), where the Sierra and Cascade mountain ranges meet.

 INFORMATION